-OH Today is published every two months as an e-newsletter and covers topical issues which keep members in touch with the Association.
+OH Today is published every quarter as an e-newsletter and covers topical issues which keep members in touch with the Association.

 The publication regularly features articles on Professional Development, current occupational health topics, latest legislation and publications.
 Editorials, viewpoints, letters and Association matters are also included.